JohnnyBui/my-assistant-api/README.md

 API Server: https://okos.phucbui.me

 ### What can Okos do?
 For the moment, Okos can send notifications to your Telegram.
+Response to general chat/commands and search GIFs.

 ### Run
 `npm start` for local serving